 Don’t rely on HTTPS:

 SSL no longer guarantees security.
 It is a protocol that is designed to provide a secure connection.
 Over the years, people have learned to distinguish between HTTP and HTTPS, going only to sites with the appropriate certificate.
 However, today the encryption protocol is also used by fraudsters.
-By the end of 2019, 74% of phishing sites had TLS or SSL.
+By the end of the year, 74% of phishing sites had TLS or SSL.

 6. Isolate and Backup Critical Components